alexbudy/track-my-run/README.md

 - SQLAlchemy ORM for database access
 - Github Actions automated unit test runs on push, and one-click deployment to live site
 - No JavaScript - Jinja templates generate HTMX which allow for custom tags to call the API with the full REST model, and replace target HTML elements 'under-the-hood'
+- Some non-JS UI functionality, such as sortable columns

 ## Local Installation
 Installation of the application for local experimentation and development requires some prerequisites: